josefsbreakfast/Polaris-Protocol/🌒_2_Signs_Symptoms/🩻_Weirdness_Screening/README.md

 Good first tests:

-* zoom reset;
+* reset zoom;
-* alternate browser;
+* try an alternate browser;
-* mobile versus desktop view;
+* compare mobile versus desktop view;
 * disable extensions;
-* inspect whether the issue appears before or after typing specific content;
+* check whether the issue appears before or after typing specific content;
 * screen-record the attempt if safe.

 This folder is for the screen saying “yes” while the system says “no.”